How to Recover Deleted or Lost Apple Mail Emails on Any Mac

 ~/Library/Mail/

-Files with the .elmx extension are simply text files created by Apple Mail corresponding to individual email messages, and you can open them using any text editor, such as Apple’s TextEdit.
+Files with the .emlx extension are simply text files created by Apple Mail corresponding to individual email messages, and you can open them using any text editor, such as Apple’s TextEdit.

 Just don’t expect to see a nicely formatted email message.
 Instead, you’ll see the source code of the message displayed as plain text, and you need to decipher what’s formatting and what’s the actual content of the message.

-How to Restore Deleted Emails with Data Recovery Software?
+Method 2: Restore Deleted Emails with Data Recovery Software

-Data recovery software like Disk Drill allows you to take advantage of the fact that deleted files, including deleted .emlx files from ~/Library/Mail/, physically remain on the hard drive until they are overwritten by new files.
+Data recovery software allows you to take advantage of the fact that deleted files, including deleted .emlx files from ~/Library/Mail/, physically remain on the hard drive until they are overwritten by new files.

 As long as you begin the recovery process in a timely manner and use a reliable data recovery software application, you should be able to recover a deleted Mailbox file created by Apple Mail on Mac without any issues.